How to Grow Celosia Flowers

 Insects and Plant Disease

 Celosia is somewhat resistant to insects and disease.
 Occasionally, aphids enjoy the leaves and stems.
-But, if insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+But, if insect or disease problems occur, treat problems early with organic or chemical insect repellents and fungicides.

 Related Articles